sphde/sphde/CONTRIBUTING.md

 # Process For Accepting Third Party Code Contributions

-To improve tracking of contributions to this project we will use a process modeled on the modified DCO 1.1 and use a "sign-off" procedure on patches that are being emailed around or contributed in any other way.
+To improve tracking of contributions to this project we will use a process modelled on the modified DCO 1.1 and use a "sign-off" procedure on patches that are being emailed around or contributed in any other way.

 The sign-off is a simple line at the end of the explanation for the patch, which